MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/get-started.md

 | [Extend model-driven app and Dataverse tables](extend-model-apps-dataverse.md) | Create tables, columns, and security roles to help drive and persist newly digitized data that's currently not mastered and extend the administrator experience. |
 | [Extend cloud flows](extend-cloud-flows.md) | Map new SAP fields and connect them to more processes and workflows. |

-## Use Power Automate Maker Agent for SAP
+## Use agents to translate goals into tasks

-The Power Automate Maker Agent for SAP is an advanced, LLM-based assistant that translates business-oriented goals into actionable SAP NetWeaver tasks.
-By helping makers to discover SAP BAPIs, RFCs, and table reads needed to achieve their business goals, the agent empowers makers to build tools to retrieve information and execute operations seamlessly.
-Designed for makers and organizations integrating SAP with Power Platform, this tool provides dynamic, installation-specific insights to maximize accuracy when working to integrate the Power Platform with your specific SAP system.
+The [Integration assistant for SAP solutions](/power-platform/sap/templates/integration-assistant/overview.md) and the [Account assistant for SAP solutions](/power-platform/sap/templates/account-assistant/overview.md) are advanced, LLM-based agents that translate business-oriented goals into actionable SAP NetWeaver tasks.
+These assistive agents, set up in a developer environment, help you discover the SAP BAPIs, RFCs, and table reads you need to achieve your business goals and empower you to build what you need to retrieve that information and execute operations seamlessly.

-> [!NOTE]
->
+> [!WARNING]
-> Power Automate Maker Agent for SAP is designed to only be use in a non-production environment to help makers build solutions that work with specific SAP systems.
+> *Integration assistant for SAP solutions* and *Account assistant for SAP solutions* are only intended to assist makers in a development environment.
+The agents have wide latitude when interacting with SAP systems and are **not for production use**.

-### Next steps
+### Next step

 [Requirements to integrate SAP with Power Platform](requirements.md)